The Bronze Bow: Plot

 Now that Daniel remains in the blacksmith shop rather than the mountains with Rosh's crew, Daniel begins recruiting young men who are around his age to rebel against the Romans.
 They decide on a password, which is from the song of David: 'He trains my hands for war so that my arms can bend a bow of bronze.'
 They meet in an abandoned watchtower outside of the village and slowly begin rebelling small bits at a time.
 One day, Rosh gives Joel a mission: he is to find out who is coming to a special banquet thrown for a special legation from Rome.
 Joel finds out the names by chatting to the servants and slaves of the house, and even after the banquet he continues to do so, passing on any information he can find to Rosh.
 But soon, Joel is captured.
 Rosh refuses to help free him, so Daniel and his small band devise a plan to free him themselves.
 From the top of a cliff, they attack the group of Romans that are escorting the prisoners, but the attack goes wrong.
 They only succeed because Samson, out of sacrificial love for Daniel, shows up and rolls a boulder down on the attacking Romans and then joins the fight.
 The boys end up freeing Joel, but one of them dies and many of them are injured.
 After the fight, Samson is dragged away by the Romans, never to be seen again.
 Daniel realizes that in rebelling, they had been doing the wrong thing.
 Instead of weakening Rome, they had weakened themselves.
 Together, Joel and Daniel realize that Jesus is, perhaps, the leader they had been waiting for.

-A young Roman soldier named Marcus, whom Daniel hated, (despite being a conquered German), befriends Daniel's sister.
+A young Roman soldier named Marcus, whom Daniel hates, befriends Daniel's sister.
 Daniel eventually finds out and goes into a fit of rage.
 Leah, who had seemed to be in the process of being cured, falls back into fully being possessed by her demons.

-The story ends with Jesus healing Leah from her demons, and Daniel realizes that "to know and follow Jesus would be enough".
+Jesus heals Leah from her demons, and Daniel realizes that "to know and follow Jesus would be enough".
 He shows Jesus' love to the Roman soldier.
-Daniel invites the Roman into his home to see Leah.
+Daniel invites Marcus into his home to see Leah.